SAP-samples/cap-cds-hands-on/exercises/06/README.md

 }
 ```

+This modification:

+- removes the inclusion of the `CodeList` aspect in the `Currencies` definition
+- removes the definition of `CodeList` as an aspect
+- replaces it with the use of the `extend` directive

+> [!NOTE]
-> [!NOTE] This is the first time we're seeing the somewhat imperative
+> This is the first time we're seeing the somewhat imperative
 > [extend](https://cap.cloud.sap/docs/cds/cdl#the-extend-directive) directive
 > but it's really what's happening behind the [syntactic
 > sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) scenes when we employ